radusqrt/numerical-methods/PA/TutorialCPP.md

 for (std::vector<int>::iterator it = v.begin(); it != v.end(); ++it) {
     *it = ...; // *it is equivalent to v[i]
 }
+/* Side node: if v would be a reference to a const std::vector, then you would need "const_iterator" instead of "iterator" so you cannot modify the values in v */

 // C++11 auto iteration
 for (auto element : v) {
     // do something with element
     // in this way you cannot modify v
 }

+for (auto &element : v) {
+    // do something with element
+    // in this way you cannot modify v
+}

+/* In the first example, element is a copy of an actual element in v.
+In the second example, element is a reference to an element in v. */
 ```